neo4j-product-examples/demo-fraud-detection-with-p2p/README.md

-# demo-fraud-detection
-Exploring Neo4j and Graph Data Science for Fraud Detection
+# Exploring Neo4j and Graph Data Science for Fraud Detection